davidhcefx/My-Linux-Notes/README.md

 10. Ubuntu 16+ DO NOT run startup scripts from `/etc/rcX.d` anymore; Use the crontab `@reboot` method instead.
 (But do remember that root's crontab cannot read encrypted user data)

+11. Crontab can be dumped and loaded: `crontab -l > dump; crontab dump`

+  * The format of `/etc/crontab` is different than `crontab -e`.

-11. Sticky bit: `------t` Only owner can remove, even it is mod `777` (eg. /tmp)
+12. Sticky bit: `------t` Only owner can remove, even it is mod `777` (eg. /tmp)

-12. SetUID: Do not support Scripts; Executables are also not supported under `/tm`p, `/home`. (which are mounted as `nosuid`)
+13. SetUID: Do not support Scripts; Executables are also not supported under `/tm`p, `/home`. (which are mounted as `nosuid`)

-13. Systemctl's `is-enable` command can check for "generated scripts".
+14. Systemctl's `is-enable` command can check for "generated scripts".

-14. Calling grep multiple time is faster than parsing with a single While-loop. (big file)
+15. Calling grep multiple time is faster than parsing with a single While-loop. (big file)

-15. MessageOfTheDay (The tty greetings) is under `/etc/update-motd.d/`.
+16. MessageOfTheDay (The tty greetings) is under `/etc/update-motd.d/`.

-16. `Locate`: A utility for reverse-mapping filenames to paths.
+17. `Locate`: A utility for reverse-mapping filenames to paths.
 However, it will scan the whole system everyday (`updatedb.mlocate`), so remember to turn it off if not needed.

-17. Secure boot: Not all modules are signed, hence the error message: XX kernel module not found or loaded.
+18. Secure boot: Not all modules are signed, hence the error message: XX kernel module not found or loaded.

-18. '-' is nothing special; it is just that programs such as `cat` view it as *stdin*.
+19. '-' is nothing special; it is just that programs such as `cat` view it as *stdin*.

-19. Disable alias temporarily: 1) `command [name]`, 2) `'[name]'`, 3) `\[name]`.
+20. Disable alias temporarily: 1) `command [name]`, 2) `'[name]'`, 3) `\[name]`.

-20. Analysing core dumps: 1) `ulimit -c unlimited`, 2) After crash, `gdb [program] core`.
+21. Analysing core dumps: 1) `ulimit -c unlimited`, 2) After crash, `gdb [program] core`.

    * Cygwin: `export CYGWIN="$CYGWIN error_start=dumper -d %1 %2"`

-21. Color is just CSI sequences, while programs detect the destination themselves (eg. ls --color=auto)
+22. Color is just CSI sequences, while programs detect the destination themselves (eg. ls --color=auto)

 ## Commands